 Trudeau concerned trucker convoy converging on Parliament Hill could turn violent

-Prime Minister Justin Trudeau says he's concerned about the potential for violence during this weekend's planned protest on Parliament Hill by truckers and others joining the crowd.
+Prime Minister Justin Trudeau says he's concerned about the potential for violence during this weekend's planned protest on Parliament Hill by truckers and others joining the crowd to vent their anger about public health restrictions to combat COVID-19.

-In an interview with The Canadian Press, Trudeau says the ``freedom convoy'' is no longer a protest against the federal vaccine mandate for cross-border truckers and has morphed into a forum for a small minority of ``very angry'' people opposed to all public health measures to curb the spread of COVID-19, some of whom espouse violence.

-Trudeau says it doesn't worry him that much of the anger is directed at him personally; getting an earful from angry critics goes with the territory of being a politician.

 -